Trees for Life is Scotland's leading conservation volunteering charity. Our vision is to restore the Caledonian Forest to the Scottish Highlands.

 Our work is about people as much as places.
 The majority of our forest restoration activities are carried out by volunteers, with hundreds of people joining us from all over the world every year.

-Our volunteers have already planted over a million trees and we have now set ourselves an ambitious target to reach our second million by 2018 - helping to secure the Caledonian Forest for generations to come.
+Our volunteers have already planted over a million trees and we are now have set ourselves a target to reach our second million - helping to secure the Caledonian Forest for generations to come.

 Volunteer with us and have an unforgettable experience in the wild heart of the Scottish Highlands